Live Online Class Sessions: Wednesdays 6:30-8:30pm MT // Feb 22nd-Apr 12th, 2023

 Naropa students, staff, faculty, and alumnx:

 This iteration of WELCOME: Mindful Compassion Training, is designed for members of the public, and is not credit bearing.
-If you wish to audit, receive academic credit, or utilize Employee Tuition Benefits for this program, please contact the Registrar’s Office and inquire about registering for REL-190 in Fall 2022.
+If you wish to audit, receive academic credit, or utilize Employee Tuition Benefits for this program, please contact the Registrar’s Office and inquire about registering for REL-190 in Spring 2024.
 If you have further questions, or would still like to register for this Extended Campus program, email extendedcampus@naropa.edu.

 Charlotte Z. Rotterdam is a contemplative educator, Buddhist teacher, and meditation instructor.
 She is the Director of the Center for the Advancement of Contemplative Education at Naropa University and an Instructor in Naropa’s Core College, World Wisdom Department, and Graduate School of Psychology.
 She co-developed and teaches Naropa’s Mindful Compassion Training, a secular program to cultivate compassion in personal, professional and societal contexts.
 She is the Lead Teacher of the Mother Lineage (Magyu Lopön) at Tara Mandala Retreat Center.
 Charlotte received a Masters in Theological Studies from Harvard Divinity School.
 The mother of two boys, she has published essays on the intersection of spiritual practice and daily life in Lion’s Roar, Buddhadharma, Mandala and Fearless Nest, an anthology.